andrelcunha/ottermq/README.md

 This will update the Swagger spec and refresh the documentation served at `/docs`.

 ## ⚖️ License
-OtterMq is released under the MIT License.
+OtterMQ is released under the MIT License.
 See [License](https://github.com/andrelcunha/ottermq/blob/master/LICENSE) for more information.

 ## 💬 Contact
 For questions, suggestions, or issues, please open an issue in the [GitHub repository](https://github.com/andrelcunha/ottermq.git).